NCATS-Gamma/robokop/README.md

 4. You can add the 2 commands above to your `.bashrc` file in WSL to ensure that these env variables are always available and correctly exported and made available to docker.
 Note that the relative path to the `/shared/robokop.env` file will differ based on your current working directory in your bash session.

 5. Run the steps outlined in the "Web Interface Compilation" section

+## Contributing

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.